Eurofighter model in 1/32 scale of Revell Germany made and improved by Meindert de Vreeze

 - airbrake on top of fuselage can be set open or closed.
 When set closed you will need filler and rescribe the lines (sand the inner surfaces on parts 152 and 153 flat when closing for a better fit).

 - wing and slat leading edges seems a bit strange with curves but are in fact very good.
-Accurately portrais the wing shape of the real plane.
+It accurately portraits the wing shape of the real Eurofighter.

 - The Martin Baker Mk.16A kit